 After getting there, you should report to the receptionist or clerk.
 If you bring any new documents supporting your asylum application that you had not already submitted, provide them to the receptionist.
 The AO will review them before interviewing you.

 You will then be asked to wait for your interview.
 Depending on the other interviews and the AO's schedule that day, you might have to wait several hours.
 If you are bringing children along, make sure to bring toys and snacks for them.
 (But check in advance whether the office lets you bring in food.)

-The AO assigned to your case will take you into his or her private office.
+The AO assigned to your case will take you into a private office.
 Your attorney and interpreter (if any) will also come along.
 No other officials will be in the room where you are interviewed.
-Everything you discuss with the AO will remain confidential.
-You will be asked to take an oath stating that you will only tell the truth.
-Your interpreter will also be asked to take an oath.
+Everything you discuss with the AO will remain confidential, and will not be recorded (other than the officer's note-taking).

 The AO will have reviewed your asylum application and your immigration file before interviewing you.
 AOs are trained to conduct asylum interviews, and are familiar with country conditions in your country.

 The AO will most likely begin by asking you about your identity and background, and will review your original identity documents that you have brought with you.

 Then, you will be asked to explain why you are applying for asylum.
 The AO might ask you a general question about it (such as, "So, tell me, why are you seeking asylum?") or might ask specific questions about information you had included in your asylum application or in any supporting documents.

 If any bars to eligibility for asylum might apply to you (such as the possibility that you were involved in the persecution of others or have a criminal record), the AO will also likely ask questions about them.

 If you do not understand a question, whether because of language or other issues, it's better to ask for clarification than to attempt to answer.
 For instance, you can:

 Do not be concerned if the AO asks you the same question several times or in several different ways.
 This is done to test your credibility (that is, believability).